Best Gravel Bike Helmet

 2. KASK Valegro Bike Helmet

-In order to give the best ventilation for comfort while climbing or riding in hot weather, Valegro was developed in partnership with Team INEOS.
+To give the best ventilation for comfort while climbing or riding in hot weather, Valegro was developed in partnership with Team INEOS.
 The Kask Valegro is a low-profile, lightweight helmet with good ventilation.

 The VALEGRO has impressive ventilation technology and weighs only 180g (size small).
 Total 37 ventilation holes and improved, quick-dry cushioning in this updated design provide optimal cooling.
 It gives riders the most ventilation, aerodynamics, and the lightest possible construction.